futufeld/brainfunc/README.md

 #### `prevCursor`

-Implement the `prevCursor` function, which returns a cursor of the given `Zipper` shifted one element to the left as well as that shifted `Zipper`, if shifting is possible.
+Implement the `prevCursor` function, which returns a cursor of the given `Zipper` shifted one element to the left paired with the shifted `Zipper`, if shifting is possible.
 Examples:

 ```
 prevCursor (Zipper [3,2,1] 4 [5,6,7])  == Just (3, Zipper [2,1] 3 [4,5,6,7])